christopherreay/thisEqualsThat_frontEnd/README.md

 #### Summary of data store
 The data store is designed to contribute "explorable relationships" into the existing arena of open, linked and other data sources.
 People gain real, visceral, internal context through exploration of relationships, and it is **context** that turns "data" into "information".
-The code within the Architect strives to make it **easy** for the Information Developer to encode relationships in a way which can be explored, "fiddled with", composed, tweaked, personalised, etc, by people.
+The code within the Architect strives to make it **easy** for the Information Developer or Social Informatic to encode relationships in a way which can be explored, "fiddled with", composed, tweaked, personalised, etc, by people.

 The Architect is designed to be fast at answering questions about relationships within blueprints.
 Once a question has been asked once, the Architect memoises everything it can in an efficient manner.
 It is designed to be able to serve *very large numbers of people*.
 Each *instance* of a blueprint is called an infogram.
 An infogram stores all the data necessary to represent the current state of the user fiddling with the relations.
 Infograms are very light weight, and can be stored / updated / shared / forked efficiently.